Matt-A-Bennett/Matt-A-Bennett.github.io/colour_switching_terminal/colour_switching_terminal.md

 of the Tmux THEME variable and toggles the Tmux colours, and the second sets Vim's colours.</p>

-<p>We read the Tmux THEME with a system call to Tmux.
-This returns the THEME
+<p>We read the Tmux THEME variable with a system call to Tmux.
+This returns the
-variable, as well as a message saying 'Press ENTER or type a command to continue'.
+THEME variable, as well as a message saying 'Press ENTER or type a command to continue'.
 Obviously we're only interested in the variable.
-Importantly, since I'm checking a match with 'THEME=dark', we must take only the first 10 characters of message returned by the system call.
+Importantly, since I'm checking a match with 'THEME=dark', we must take only the first 10 characters of the message returned by the system call.
 Whichever scheme the variable indicates that we're using, we source the alternate theme and update the THEME variable.
-Once the THEME variable is updated, we call the SetColorScheme function above to change Vim's colours:</p>
+Once the THEME variable is updated, we call the SetColorScheme function to change Vim's colours:</p>

 {% highlight vim %}
 function!
 Toggle_Light_Dark_Colorscheme()